 Spray paint about 85 large lima beans red.
 That’s 78 for the game and extras.

 When the beans are dry provide fine tip markers (permanent) and invite the children to add the dots.
 Label each container of an egg carton with numbers

 1-12.
-Store the ladybugs in plastic bag.
+Store the ladybugs in a plastic bag.
 To use this center, a child must match the correct number of ladybugs in the numbered space.

 Cut six petals out of the same colored construction paper and one green stem.
 Make enough flower colors for a group of four players.
 Cut out squares of construction paper for the same colors used for flowers.
-To explain this futher now you should have four sets of flowers.
+To explain this further now you should have four sets of flowers.
 Something like six petals of blue, red, yellow, and orange.
 Now you must also have a colored square for each player to put into a paper bag.
 The players take turns drawing colors out of the bag, announcing the color and the child with that color may add a petal.
 This game is wonderful because each child is a winner in the end.

 Spring Umbrella Ball…